IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > The obligation to fulfil requires States parties **to take steps** to ensure that **in practice**, men and women enjoy their economic, social and cultural rights on a basis of equality. [^17]

 > The principle of equality between men and women is fundamental to the enjoyment of each of the specific rights enumerated in the Covenant.
-Failure to ensure formal and substantive equality in the enjoyment of any of these rights constitutes a violation of that right.
+Failure to ensure formal and substantive equality in the enjoyment of any of these rights constitutes a violation of that right.[^122]

 ### Progressive realisation
 The ICESCR recognises that the  realisation of economic, cultural and social rights cannot happen all at once, and therefore allows for *progressive realisation* of these rights.